sql-machine-learning/elasticdl/docs/benchmark/ftlib_benchmark.md

 ### An Image Compression Model with Conv2DTranspose

-On GPU cluster, we also use an image compression model to test performance.
+From the ResNet50 and MobileNetV2 experiments, we can find that the speed-up of MobileNetV2 is better than ResNet50.
+MobileNetV2 has less parameter tensors and parameters.
+In order to research what plays an important role in speed-up, we also do exmperiments with an image compression model.
-The model has less trainable tensors and more parameters than MobileNetV2.
+This model has less parameter tensors and more parameters than MobileNetV2.
-The number of trainable parameters is 11,238,723 and the number of trainable tensors is 34.
+For ImageNet dataset, there are 34 parameter tensors in the model and those tensors totally has 11,238,723 parameters.

 | Workers   | speed | total task time  | allreduce time| tensor.numpy() time| apply_gradients |
 | --------- | ----- | --------------- | -------- | ------ | ---------- |